rwynn/monstache/README.md

 In the case where `resume` is true and `worker` is set but `resume-name` is not set the key defaults to the name of the worker.
 Note when using multiple monstache processes it is always best to ensure that `resume-name` is set to a unique value for each process.
 This ensures that each process will not overwrite the timestamp information of another.

+When `resume-from-timestamp` (a 64 bit timestamp where the first 32 bytes represent the time since epoch and the last 32 bits represent an offset) is given, monstache will sync events starting immediately after the timestamp.
+This is useful if you have a specific timestamp from the oplog and would like to start syncing from after this event.

 When `replay` is true, monstache replays all events from the beginning of the mongodb oplog and syncs them to elasticsearch.